gclamigueiro/calculator-microservices/.microservices-patterns/1 - Interprocess communication.md

 ### Synchronous Request/response

-In this case the client sends a request and asumme that a response will arrive in a timely fashion. two mechanism could be an HTTP-based REST or gRPC
+In this case the client sends a request and asumme that a response will arrive in a timely fashion. the two most common mechanisms could be an HTTP-based REST or gRPC.

 ### Drawbacks